 For the Lasagna

-- 1 cup shredded vegan mozzarella cheese, optional
+- 1/2 cup shredded vegan mozzarella cheese optional

 Make the Ricotta

-Blend the tofu, cashews, lemon juice, nutritional yeast, vegetable stock, garlic, basil, and salt in a food processor.
+Blend the tofu, lemon juice, nutritional yeast, garlic, basil, and salt in a food processor.
 Process for about 2 or 3 minutes, until the mixture is thick and looks like ricotta cheese.
-Add more vegetable stock a teaspoon at a time if the mixture is too thick.
+Add a little water, a teaspoon at a time if the mixture is too thick.
 Add the spinach and pulse until it’s mixed in.

 Make the Lasagna